askomics/flaskomics/docs/data.md

 !!!
 Warning
     To mark an entity as a *FALDO entity*, you need to provide **at least** a *'Start'* and *'End'* columns.
-    'Reference' and/or 'Strand' are optional, but will enabled more specific queries (eg: *Same reference* or  *Same strand*)
+    'Reference' and/or 'Strand' are optional, but will enable more specific queries (eg: *Same reference* or *Same strand*)

 ### Relations